 Speaking from one former self-rep to another……

-Fee: $25 for a half hour session
+Fee: $25 for each half hour

 (This consultation is available during the week, and does not require 2 weeks notice.)